plotters-rs/guide/src/basic/basic_data_plotting.md

 ## Scatter Plot

-The following code demostrate how we can crate a scatter plot and use different pointing elements.
+The following code demonstrate how we can crate a scatter plot and use different pointing elements.
-In the example, we use `Circle` and `TriagnleMarker` pointing element for two different series.
+In the example, we use `Circle` and `TriangleMarker` pointing element for two different series.

 In this example, we assume there are `DATA1` and `DATA2` defined.
 See the source for the details.